cirosantilli/arm-assembly-cheat/how-to-play-with-arm.md

 How to run the compiled binaries?
 Options:

 -   Android:

     -   `adb push` executable, and then `adb shell`.
 But I can't get it working no matter what: <http://stackoverflow.com/questions/9868309/how-can-i-run-c-binary-executable-file-in-android-from-android-shell>

     -   NDK.
 Yup, that works.

+        The question is how to group all those executables into a single app.

+        In particular, we must differentiate between the `asm_main` symbols and call them all.

+        `objdump` would likely work.

 -   Raspberry PI:

     - real device: should be easy?
     - emulation: not simple: <http://raspberrypi.stackexchange.com/questions/165/emulation-on-a-linux-pc>

 -   QEMU

     - user mode emulation: very simple and magic
     - system mode: if you get your hands on pre-compiled ARM image with Linux, glibc, maybe GCC, should be simple